carboniq-dev/carboniq-dev.github.io/docs/trail-blazer/faq.md

 **How does the performance of TrailBlazer compare to Unreal Engine's native pathfinding?**

-- TrailBlazer is optimized for grid-based pathfinding with a focus on customization.
+- TrailBlazer is optimized for {~~~>grid-based pathfinding~~} with a focus on customization.
 It performs exceptionally well in smaller to medium-sized environments.
 For very large landscapes, performance may vary, and it's recommended to adjust parameters like grid size and cell size for optimal performance.

 **Can TrailBlazer be used for large open-world games?**

 - While possible, TrailBlazer is ideally suited for smaller, more controlled environments.
 For large open-world games, careful consideration of grid size and cell count is necessary to balance performance.

+**How are round objects handled in the pathfinding process?**

+- The plugin incorporates a specific flag named {~~~>Use Max Precision~~} to enhance the handling of circular objects during pathfinding calculations.
+When this flag is enabled, the plugin takes into consideration the spherical attributes of objects.
+- It's essential to point out that, for this flag to operate effectively, circular objects in your game world should be equipped with a sphere collision component.
+This component is utilized to accurately define the object's boundaries and facilitate path adjustments as needed.

 **Is TrailBlazer suitable for dynamic environments?**